berto/berto.com/contracts/index.md

 No one is stepping up and taking responsibility.
 Everything is outsourced.
 Blame and Solutions.

 "It’s Putin's fault".
 "Trump's fault".
 "COVID’s fault".
-All we know is that suddentlh "we have to do it".
+All we know is that suddently "we have to do it" and there's no time to discuss it.
 This isn't good.

 **ANOTHER PIECE OF PAPER.**